-The fluorescent tube hummed, buzzed as if it was late on rent.
-The ceiling was ten, maybe twelve feet of bolted steel.
+[The fluorescent tube hummed, buzzed as if it was late on rent.]

-The apartment was a leftover slice of the paper factory floor,—ten paces to the windows— its bones still stamped with mill dust.
-Light from the high, grimy windows climbed the brick walls and died halfway up, leaving the upper reaches in perpetual twilight.
-One felt the height in your shoulders, a slight hunch against all that empty air pressing down on the poorly lit room below.
-The air smelled of old pulp and the chill of unused volume.
+One felt that emptiness in the shoulders, a hunch beneath the weight of a metaphysical burden pressing silently downward from the ceiling.
+The atmosphere was thick with the scent of old pulp and the sharp chill of dormant spaces.
 A galley kitchenette clung to the south wall: single hot‑plate, half‑sized fridge, enamel sink no wider than B’s shoulders.
 Opposite, the futon crouched beneath drifts of half‑folded laundry.
-Between them, a blond‑wood desk listed under twin monitors, seven—maybe eight—espresso cups ringed an old MacBook whose keyboard glowed only on the right; the A and W keys stood bare, letters long since thumbed to ghosts.
-The cast‑iron radiator squatted beside it like a rust‑scarred bulldog, knocking Morse into the planks.
+Between them, a blond‑wood desk sagged under twin monitors, and seven—no eight—espresso cups ringed an aging MacBook whose keyboard glowed only on the right; the A and W keys stood bare, letters long since thumbed to ghosts.
+Besides, The cast‑iron radiator squatted it like a rust‑scarred bulldog, knocking Morse into the planks.

 Page sixty-three again.
 Vereinbarung.
 The cursor has stopped moving twenty minutes ago.